If done correctly, Strategic Finance can represent an immense value-add to your organization while at the...

-Driver-based planning and rolling forecasts have been two of the hottest subjects in FP&A in recent years.
-Fueled by the need for directional insight and agility, most FP&A teams are now considering these modeling techniques to be must-haves for their organization.
+Driver based planning and Rolling Forecasts have been two of the hottest subjects in Financial Planning & Analysis in recent years.
+Fueled by the need for directional insight and agility, most FP&A teams are now considering these modelling techniques to be must-haves for their organisation.

-Despite the fact that these concepts represent obvious choices for better predictive planning, many companies are still finding it difficult to implement them successfully.
+Even though these concepts represent obvious choices for better predictive planning, many companies are still finding it challenging to implement them successfully.
 This is troubling, especially as the next frontier of prescriptive (AI) planning is already upon us.
 Falling too far behind could be a real problem.

-A common problem many organizations encounter when implementing driver-based planning/rolling forecasts has to do with establishing the right level of calibration.
-Organizations often want enough sophistication to take action, yet at the same time they don’t want to take on too much complexity for fear it will reduce their ability to remain agile or run rapid what-if scenarios.
+A common problem many organisations encounter when implementing Driver based planning / Rolling Forecasts involves establishing the right calibration level.
+Organisations often want enough sophistication to take action.
+Yet, at the same time, they don’t want to take on too much complexity for fear it will reduce their ability to remain agile or run rapid what-if scenarios.

 As a result, FP&A teams often fall into goldilocks thinking, where the model shouldn’t be too complex yet not too high-level either.
 Unfortunately, this can often be the worst place to be as it’s not strategic enough to grow the business yet not tactical enough to manage the business moving forward.